p5k369/displaycal-py3/README.md

    Preferrebly install Python 3.11: https://www.python.org/downloads/windows/

-   Also don't forget to select "Add `python` to your PATH" in the installer.
+   Also don't forget to select "Add Python to environment variables" in the installer.

 2- Download and install Visual Studio Build Tools: